rhurst1029/TikTokScrape/README.txt

 This project serves to predict the top tiktok songs at the end of a given week from data collected throughout the week.

+RUN COMMANDS:
+*** Before running: Make sure that both post and sound CSVs are deleted or the query will act up ***
+*** Current default number of trending sounds to query is 250.
+TO CHANGE: go to the bottom of findTrending.py and change 'numSongs' variable ***
+*** Current default number of posts per sound to query is 100.
+TO CHANGE: go to the bottom of findUsers.py and change 'num_posts' variable ***
+RUNNING QUERY:
+$ python3 findTrending.py
+$ python3 findUsers.py

-ACTIVATING VIRTUAL ENVIRONMENT
+ACTIVATING VIRTUAL ENVIRONMENT:
-        - Activate virtual environment:

     - python3 -m venv venv
     - virtualenv venv
     - source venv/bin/activate

 Git Commands (for Ivy):